kedacore/keda-docs/content/docs/2.10/scalers/github-runner.md

 - `githubAPIURL` - The URL of the GitHub API, defaults to https://api.github.com.
 You should only need to modify this if you have your own GitHub Appliance.
 (Optional)
 - `owner` - The owner of the GitHub repository, or the organization that owns the repository.
 (Required)
 - `runnerScope` - The scope of the runner, can be either "org", "ent" or "repo".
 (Required)
-- `personalAccessToken` - The personal access token to access the GitHub API.
+- `personalAccessTokenFromEnv` - The personal access token to access the GitHub API.
 (Required)
 - `repos` - The list of repositories to scale, separated by comma.
 (Optional)
 - `labels` - The list of runner labels to scale on, separated by comma.
 (Optional)
 - `targetWorkflowQueueLength` - The target number of queued jobs to scale on.
 (Optional, Default: 1)